 2. Weight loss benefits

-3. Prevent disease
+3. Prevent diseases

 The antioxidants in skin and peels have also been linked to lowering cognitive diseases.
 High levels of antioxidants in your diet may help prevent Alzheimer’s and other dementias by keeping your brain sharp.